mermaid-js/mermaid/docs/stateDiagram.md

 ## Composit states

 In a real world use of state diagrams you often end up with diagrams that are multi-dimensional as one state can have several internal states.
+These are called composit states in this terminology.

-In order to define a composit state you need to use the state keyword as per below:
+In order to define a composit state you need to use the state keyword followed by and id and the body of the composit state between {}.
+See the example below:

 ```
 stateDiagram